Treatment options for acid reflux

 Potassium-Competitive Acid Blockers (P-CABs)

-P-CABs, such as vonoprazan, are newer medications that offer rapid, potent, and prolonged acid suppression.
-They are particularly useful for patients who do not respond adequately to PPIs and may be suitable for on-demand or intermittent therapy due to their fast action 23710.
+P-CABs, such as vonoprazan, are a newer class of acid suppressants that provide rapid, potent, and sustained inhibition of gastric acid secretion.
+They are especially useful for patients who do not respond adequately to PPIs (PPI-refractory GERD) and may be suitable for on-demand or intermittent therapy due to their fast action and durability 2378+1 MORE.

 Prokinetic Agents